ejhudson33/hudson-dataviz-project-proposal/README.md

 As of now, I am wondering what else I can add to my visualization.
 It has color, movement and the ability to show more data when hovering over a point.
 I think that I may add the rankings of the team for that season on the side so a user can compare a team's finish for that season to their statistics.

+I am also concerned about the overlapping of data points on the chart.
+I am not sure how to make it easier to read since some of the teams have similar stats.
+I am thinking that I will either make the points smaller, or just have their logos on the chart.
+Having the logos makes it easier for users to recognize what school it is.

 ## Milestones